Head & Neck Surgery

 Project 1: An exploratory study to evaluate the safety and effectiveness of APG-157 as an adjuvant therapy for patients with head and neck squamous cell cancer (HNSCC) of the oral cavity.
 Funding: Aveta Biomics, Inc.

-Phase II is near completion and enrolls oral/oropharyngeal cancer patients who are scheduled to undergo surgery.
+Phase II has been completed, the FDA has approved our Phase III multi-center trial, where we will enroll oral/oropharyngeal cancer patients who are scheduled to undergo surgery.
 They will receive APG-157 (200 mg) TID for a 4-week course prior to their surgery.
 Blood and saliva are collected prior to and each week during treatment, as well as one week after treatment.
 At the time of surgery, tumor specimen is harvested.
-Blood, saliva, and tumor tissue will be analyzed for cytokines (GM-CSF, TNFα, IFN-γ, IL-1β, IL-10, IL-12 p70, IL-2, IL-6 and IL-8) to look for changes after APG-157 treatment.
+Blood, saliva, and tumor tissue will be analyzed for cytokines (GM-CSF, TNFα, interferons, and interleukins) to look for changes after APG-157 treatment.

 David Berry, PhD